-This was too much food when you don’t have the option of taking the leftovers with you, but the food itself was good, with the layers of spiced ground beef and eggplant making for a nice combo.
+This was too much food when you don’t have the option of taking the leftovers with you, but the food itself was good.
+The layers of spiced ground beef and eggplant made a nice combo.
 Think of a cross between lasagna and eggplant parmagiana, though with bechamel sauce instead of marinara.
-It’s too bad the roasted vegetables that came with it were uninspired.
+Too bad about the uninspired roasted vegetables that came with it.
 The bechamel sauce, though a good combination with the meat and eggplant, didn’t mesh well with the vegetables.
 A little spice would have gone a long way.

 Verdict: pretty good food, though not awe-inspiring.
 The main issue is, it’s quite pricey, with main courses approaching $20 each, thus the value proposition is lacking.
 I might have felt better if we’d been able to munch on the leftovers the next day.